🔍 공개 퀴즈 검색

 In a food web, removing one species:

-4. Can cause changes throughout the web due to interconnections ✓
+4. Can cause changes across the web via interconnections ✓

 Which statement about energy in food webs is TRUE?